 I think the Hague is a great (and affordable) base for exploring the Netherlands as Delft is only fifteen minutes away, Amsterdam is forty minutes away, and Schiphol is thirty minutes away.
 Most of my friends who experience this other side of the Hague beyond the “boring” government side quickly understand why I’ve made this city my home after living in Amsterdam.
 I wrote this guide as I was tired of seeing guides that covered the main attractions glossing over the bits that make this city special.

 I’ve grouped what to do in the Hague by area of the city.
-The Hague is pretty walkable within the city center, however it might be easier to take public transit between the center and Scheveningen, the beach resort by the Hague.
+The Hague is pretty walkable within the city center,

 The Hague is the only major city in the Netherlands with a beach, so be sure to take a bus twenty minutes to enjoy the water (and the wind) in Scheveningen.
 I’ve not included Scheveningen as the city center of the Hague (and surrounding areas).
 Click for my guide to Scheveningen!